TRAIL ETIQUETTE AND SKILLS

 FIRES

-If you have a fire in the mountains, please do not leave it unattended.
+If you have a campfire in the mountains, please do not leave it unattended.

 When you leave an area, make 100% sure the fire is out.

-Once at Stevens Lakes, our trail crew came across a fire that wasn’t even tried to be put out.
+Once at Stevens Lakes, our trail work party came across a fire that wasn’t even tried to be put out.
 It was left by a church group being taught about camping.

 The instructors failed the course.